CropCraft: Complete Structural Characterization of Crop Plants From Images

 On the other hand, there is a large body of work that has found success in modeling 3D plant shapes via procedural generation~\cite{li2021learning, prusinkiewicz1999system, longay2012treesketch, stava2014inverse, song2020decomposition, qian2023coupled}.
 These procedural models are grounded in scientific knowledge and are carefully designed to produce biologically plausible plant shapes that consist of anatomically complete arrangements of plant organs with realistic shapes.
 However, these models generally require human input to set their parameters, and the task of automatically generating plants that accurately represent plant instances observed in the real world (``inverse procedural modeling'') remains to be difficult.

-In this work, we present a novel method for 3D reconstruction of agricultural crops based on optimizing the parameters of a procedural plant morphology model.
+In this work, we present a novel method for 3D modeling of agricultural crops based on optimizing the parameters of a procedural plant morphology model.
 Our method combines the flexibility of data-driven neural reconstruction methods with the robust foundational knowledge in procedural models.
 To this end, we first use neural radiance field (NeRF) techniques~\cite{mildenhall2020nerf, tancik2023nerfstudio} to estimate the geometry of the visible surfaces in the scene.
-We then apply RANSAC~\cite{schnabel2007efficient} to estimate plant row locations and determine a canonical camera pose from which to render depth maps.
-Next, we render depth maps from both the NeRF and a virtual scene generated by a procedural generation model, and use Bayesian optimization to minimize a loss function with respect to the procedural model's parameters.
+We then apply heuristics to localize the planting rows and calculate a \textit{row-aligned camera pose} from which to render depth maps.
+Next, we render depth maps from both the NeRF and a virtual scene generated by our procedural model, and use Bayesian optimization to minimize a specially designed loss function with respect to the procedural model's parameters.

-The design of the loss function and the parameterization of the procedural model are crucial for obtaining a 3D reconstruction that is useful for field-level analysis applications.
-Importantly, we note that the fine-grained positions of each individual leaf are mostly irrelevant, as long as the \textit{aggregate shape characteristics} of the crop canopy are faithful.
-Thus, we define our loss function on histogram statistics of the depth map and optimize a highly compact set of parameters to ensure that the key canopy characteristics for determining crop productivity are accurately captured without being distracted by fitting irrelevant details.
-And thanks to the strong priors imposed by the procedural model, this process jointly optimizes the \textit{complete} plant shape, including portions not visible in the input images.
+The design of the loss function and the parameterization of the procedural model are crucial for obtaining a 3D canopy model that is useful for field-level analysis applications.
+Importantly, for such applications, the fine-grained positions of each \textit{individual} leaf are mostly irrelevant, as long as the \textit{aggregate shape characteristics} of the crop canopy are faithful.
+We thus define our loss on \textit{histogram statistics} of the depth map and optimize a highly \textit{compact} set of parameters to ensure that the key canopy characteristics for determining crop productivity are accurately captured without being distracted by fitting irrelevant details.
+Thanks to the strong priors imposed by the procedural model, this process jointly optimizes the \textit{complete} plant shape, including portions not visible in the input images.